Brand Name Faslodex Common Name fulvestrant

 What form(s) does this medication come in?

-Each mL of clear, colourless to yellow, viscous liquid for injection contains fulvestrant 50 mg.
+Each mL of clear, colourless-to-yellow, viscous liquid for injection contains 50 mg of fulvestrant.
 Nonmedicinal ingredients: benzyl alcohol, benzyl benzoate, castor oil, and ethanol 96%.

 Who should NOT take this medication?

 - are allergic to fulvestrant or any ingredients of the medication

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.